davegill/wrf-coop/README.md

 centos              latest              9f38484d220f        5 weeks ago         202MB
 ```

 Once we have that image, we want to save it.
 That is the _WHOLE_ purpose of this exercise.
 Then we just pull it down and add in the WRF repository, and voi-fricking-la.
 Note, this is `firsttry`.
-I am at `seventhtry`.
+I am at `eighthtry`.
 ```
 > docker tag bd2082d1eb7d davegill/wrf-coop:firsttry